mahmoudimus/ac/docs/public/concepts/licensing.md

 Any add-on intended for sale on the [Atlassian Marketplace](https://marketplace.atlassian.com) needs to be license-enabled.
 Add-ons work with the atlassian application to apply licensing requirements.

-The Atlassian application does the following:

- * stores licenses for the Atlassian instance, including local and remote plugin licenses.
- * checks the license status for the an instance before servicing a request that involves a license-enabled add-on
- * reports the licensing status of the instance to the plugin in each request
+The Atlassian application reports the licensing status of the instance to the plugin in each request.

-The add-on should perform these functions:
+The add-on should:

  * check the license status in service requests it receives from the Atlassian application
  * implement the logic appropriate for the given license status.
 For instance, for an expired